ConnorDoyle/community/contributors/design-proposals/cpu-manager.md

        running BestEffort and Burstable QoS class pods without a CPU resource request are evicted from the node.

+       _NOTE:_ The decision to allow the shared pool to completely empty is driven by a desire to keep the scheduler accounting simple.
+If a `--cpu-policy-static-min-shared-cpus` flag were to exist, there is no simple way to convey that information to the scheduler.
+The scheduler would then need to know that some portion of the CPU Allocatable is "special", for use only by non-exlusive containers.

 1. _The shared pool becomes nonempty._
     1. The CPU manager sets a `CPUPressure` node condition to `false` that allows BestEffort and Burstable QoS class pods with no CPU